Menu

 Saybrook’s program is based on the latest research and therapies to treat the root causes of chronic illness and disease.
 Students in the M.S. in Integrated and Functional Nutrition program at Saybrook study integrative approaches to nutrition and natural therapies to help manage chronic illness.
 These approaches include diet, exercise, stress management, meditation, and more.
 Students also learn from experts in the fields of yoga therapy, Ayurveda, and traditional Chinese medicine.

-Satisfying many of the requirements to become a Certified Nutrition Specialist (CNS), which is the only credential other than Registered Dietitian (RD) widely recognized in state licensing laws, the M.S. and Ph.D. degrees in Integrative and Functional Nutrition at Saybrook provide the BCNS-approved curriculum required to sit for the CNS exam.
+Satisfying many of the requirements to become a Certified Nutrition Specialist (CNS), which is the only credential other than Registered Dietitian (RD) widely recognized in state licensing laws, the online M.S. and Ph.D. degrees in Integrative and Functional Nutrition at Saybrook provide the BCNS-approved curriculum required to sit for the CNS exam.
 A degree in functional nutrition also helps you be prepared for changes in nutrition licensing regulations.
-As of January 1, 2024, the Academy of Nutrition and Dietetics Commission on Dietetic Registration (CDR) will be introducing new changes that include the requirement of a graduate degree to sit for RD certification exams.
-Thus, many registered dietitians choose to pursue the M.S. and Ph.D. programs in Integrative and Functional Nutrition at Saybrook.

-Discover more about studying at Saybrook University
+Discover More About Studying at Saybrook University

 At Saybrook University, we can help you become a dynamic and highly skilled individual who will transform the health of others.
-Combining knowledge from the fields of nutrition, clinical sciences, and traditional Chinese medicine (TCM), our M.S. in Integrative and Functional Nutrition or Ph.D. in Integrative and Functional Nutrition degrees can equip you with the in-demand skills needed for current and emerging careers across many industries.
+Combining knowledge from the fields of nutrition, clinical sciences, and traditional Chinese medicine (TCM), our online M.S. in Integrative and Functional Nutrition or Ph.D. in Integrative and Functional Nutrition degrees can equip you with the in-demand skills needed for current and emerging careers across many industries.

 Saybrook University offers a wide range of master’s degrees, certificates, and doctoral programs to prepare you for a career as a nutritionist.
-Take a look at our other programs, and listen to the UNBOUND Saybrook Insights podcast to learn more about the impact of a Saybrook education.
+Take a look at our other online programs, and listen to the “UNBOUND Saybrook Insights” podcast to learn more about the impact of a Saybrook education.

 Have questions?
 Request more information about a degree in functional nutrition from Saybrook University.